Feature #19193

 Are many of text files using LF newlines nowadays on Windows?

-Updated by usa (Usaku NAKAMURA) almost 2 years ago
+Updated by usa (Usaku NAKAMURA) about 2 years ago

 The most important reason we are keeping "text mode" at reading is backward interoperability for old files.